 New in 2018 we are excited that the Red Closet Shop has moved to a 100% student-run initiative.
 We have a tremendous group of students through RAC (Revival of Apparel Club) managing and marketing the operations.
 A diverse group of students ranging from Fashion to Sustainability is ensuring the Thrift Shop is vibrant and successful!
 If you are a student and would like to get involved please contact the RAC E-board at firstname.lastname@example.org

 What We Are Not

 - We are not a consignment shop.
 We have to keep it simple since we have limited volunteers and time.
 We will gratefully accept donations of gently used items in the hopes you recognize a great cause.
 In exchange, we will offer great prices!

 - We are not a Dumpster.
 We are looking for quality, clean items with re-use potential.
 Please be mindful of this when bringing in donations.

-- We don't have the space to accept large items, but we might be able to help you find your item a home.
-Talk to us!
+- We don't have the space to accept large items.

 - If you have items that really do need to be disposed of, use the links below for more information about the responsible disposal of consumer items on campus or in the community.

 - Otsego County Waste Management